yogidevendra/docs/docs/troubleshooting.md

 When we enable “following” button the stram events list will automatically scroll to bottom when new events come in.

-# Stop an application
+### Coming Soon

+* Connection Refused Exception
+* ClassNotFound Exception
+* Launching apa vs jar
+* DAG validation failed
+* Multiple gateways running simultaneously, app not launched.
+* HDFS in safe mode
+* Application stays in accepted state
+* Some containers do not get resources (specially in case of repartition)
+* Insufficient memory set to operator causes operator kill continuously.
+* Why is the number of events same/different at input and output port of each operator?

-1. Shutdown vs kill option
+*  Shutdown vs kill option
-2. Why shutdown doesn’t work? (if some containers are not running)
+*  Why shutdown doesn’t work? (if some containers are not running)
-3. Can I kill multiple applications at same time?
+*  Can I kill multiple applications at same time?
-4. Killing containers vs killing application
+*  Killing containers vs killing application
-5. Stram failures (during define partitions)
+*  STRAM failures (during define partitions)
-6. Thread local + partition parallel configuration
+*  Thread local + partition parallel configuration
-7. What to do when downstream operators are slow than the input operators.
+*  What to do when downstream operators are slow than the input  operators.
-8. I am seeing high latency, what to do?
+*  I am seeing high latency, what to do?
-9.  appConf in ADT (inside apa file) vs conf option in dtcli
+*  appConf in ADT (inside apa file) vs conf option in dtcli
-10. Application keeps restarting (has happened once due to license agent during upgrade)
+*  Application keeps restarting (has happened once due to license agent during upgrade)
-11. Operator getting killed after every 60 secs (Timeout issue)
+*  Operator getting killed after every 60 secs (Timeout issue)
-12. How to change commit frequency
+*  How to change commit frequency
-13. Difference between exactly once, at least once and at most once
+*  Difference between exactly once, at least once and at most once
-14. Thread local vs container local vs node local
+*  Thread local vs container local vs node local
-15. Setting operator memory
+*  Setting operator memory
-    a.
-Bufferserver memory
+*  Turning Bufferserver memory
-    b.
-Stram memory
+*  Turning STRAM memory

-a.
-Cluster nodes not able to access edge node where Gateway is running
+*  Cluster nodes not able to access edge node where Gateway is running
-b.
-Developers not sure when to process incoming tuples in end window or
-    when to do it in process function of operator
+*  Developers not sure when to process incoming tuples in end window or when to do it in process function of operator

-c.
-How partitioning works
+*  How partitioning works

-  1. How the data is partitioned between different partitions.
+    *  How the data is partitioned between different partitions.

-  2. How to use stream-codec
+    *  How to use stream-codec

-  3. Data on which ports is partitioned?
+    *  Data on which ports is partitioned?
 By default default partitioner partitions data on first port.

-  4. How to enable stream-codec on multiple ports.
+    *  How to enable stream-codec on multiple ports.
 (Join operator?? where both input-ports needs to receive same set of keys).

-d.  pom dependency management, exclusions etc. eg: Malhar library and
-    contrib, Hive (includes hadoop dependencies, we need to explicitly exclude), Jersey(we work only with 1.9 version) etc
+*   pom dependency management, exclusions etc. eg: Malhar library and contrib, Hive (includes hadoop dependencies, we need to explicitly exclude), Jersey(we work only with 1.9 version) etc

-e.
-All non-transient members of the operator object need to be
+*  All non-transient members of the operator object need to be serializable.
-    serializable.
 All members that are not serializable cannot be saved during checkpoint and must be declared transient (e.g. connection objects).
 This is such a common problem that we need to dedicate a section to it.

-f.
-Exactly once processing mode.
-Commit operation is supposed to be
-    done at endWindow.
+*   Exactly once processing mode.
+Commit operation is supposed to be done at endWindow.
 This is only best-effort exactly once and not 100% guaranteed exactly once because operators may go down after endWindow and before checkpointing finishes.

-g.
-How to check checkpoint size. (large checkpoint size cause
-    instability in the DAG).
+*  How to check checkpoint size. (large checkpoint size cause instability in the DAG).

-h.
-How to add custom metrics and metric aggregator.
+*  How to add custom metrics and metric aggregator.

-i.
-Example of how to implement dynamic partitioning.
+*  Example of how to implement dynamic partitioning.